LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2025-05-17-National-5k-Road.md

 location: Phoenix Park, Dublin
 ---

-<h2>🏃‍♂️ Irish Runner 5K / National 5K Championships – Phoenix Park 🇮🇪</h2>
+<h1>🏃‍♂️ Irish Runner 5K / National 5K Championships – Phoenix Park</h1>

 <p>🎉 <strong>Congratulations</strong> to all participants of the <strong>Irish Runner 5K</strong> held at the beautiful <strong>Phoenix Park</strong>, which also incorporated the <strong>National 5K Championships</strong>.
 It was a sensational morning with dry and sunny conditions — perfect for racing! ☀️</p>